nelsoft-easyshop/react-serverside-renderer/README.md

     grunt.registerTask('default', ['webpack']);
 };

 ```

 Read more about creating a Gruntfile here: http://gruntjs.com/sample-gruntfile

-Then run the nodejs server by going to the Nodejs directory of the project and running
+Then run the nodejs server by going to the Nodejs directory of the project and running:

 ```
 npm start
 ```